Fine Arts Building

 Well-appointed, professional digital production facilities including Apple workstations running the latest Adobe CC Suite; several large-format, archival inkjet printers; high-resolution scanners; 3-D printers; studio lighting equipment; film, video, and digital cameras and equipment for student loan; plus a recently-renovated darkroom facility for traditional photo processes.

 The University Art Museum occupies 11,000 square feet in the Fine Arts Building.
-Works by matriculating graduate students are on view twice yearly in the Graduate Thesis Exhibitions in the Museum as well as four yearly exhibitions that showcase the work of both established and emerging artists.
+Works by matriculating graduate students are on view yearly in the Graduate Thesis Exhibition in the Museum as well as four yearly exhibitions that showcase the work of both established and emerging artists.
 The Museum's art collections reflect more than 30 years of late-Modern and contemporary art and include more than 3,000 works, primarily on paper.
 The Museum offers internships in a variety of areas for Art History and Art majors, as well as a Study Center where small groups of students can examine works of art at first-hand.

 Our faculty is a diverse group of scholars and professional artists.
 Our research and creative activity takes us all over the United States and to many parts of the world.
 Through our books, articles, exhibitions, permanent installations, and preservation work we make an active contribution to ongoing social dialogue, questioning, discovering, and raising public awareness.
 Always learning from our students, we provide opportunities for students to share in our research and creative activities through special one-on-one internships and independent studies.